 * Data Protection and record keeping

-These are all set out in our Centre Handbook which you are welcome to read once you are on the course, or after the course.
-Please ask John Harvey or Michelle Baines for a copy.
+These are all set out in our Tutor Handbook.
 Details of our appeals and complaints policies can be found on the next FAQ.

 We are not aware of any other major mediation training provider having policies that cover all of the above.
 We are proud of our professionalism at all levels and in this respect, and having more than a third of our faculty as formally-trained trainers, including professional educators, who are also busy mediators, makes us once again unique.

-The School welcomes feedback and we take this both formally and informally, as well as having our courses reveiwed externally by the SRA and BSB.
+LSM welcomes feedback and we take this both formally and informally, as well as having our courses reviewed externally by the CIArb, SRA and BSB.
 The reviews happen at least twice a year - we are unique in this rigorous external assessment.

-* The appeals policy can be accessed through our Company Handbook (please ask) or by emailing email@example.com - again, just ask for the policy
+* The appeals policy can be accessed through the Tutor Handbook (please ask) or by emailing firstname.lastname@example.org - again, just ask for the policy.

-Both adopt rigorous neutral and independent processes and represent best practice proportionate to the size of the School.
+Both adopt rigorous neutral and independent processes and represent best practice proportionate to the size of LSM.
 We hope you will not need them but it is good to know they are there.

 HOW WE PROTECT AND LOOK AFTER STAFF AND FACULTY MEMBERS